 It’s more of an important thing to do when you include a link to another website on your website – but not always.

-If you link to a statistic within a blog post, there’s no need for a nofollow link.
+If you link to a statistic within a blog post, there’s no need for it to be a nofollow link.

 If you have a link to your web designer’s website in your footer (crediting them for your site’s design), then you might want to consider making it a nofollow link.